 Instant Pot Salmon Tikka Masala

-- 1 tbsp Kashmiri red chili powder or another mild red chili powder
+- 1 tablespoon Kashmiri red chili powder or another mild red chili powder

 - 1 ½ lbs skinless salmon fillet cut into 8 pieces

-- 1 tbsp neutral vegetable oil (I used Avocado oil)
+- 1 tablespoon neutral vegetable oil (I used Avocado oil)

 - 1 small onion finely diced